death and the maiden

 October 14 Preview: Discount tickets. $30

-October 15 Opening: Show followed by wine or sparkling water and a talkback with the director and actors.
-Benefit for Planned Parenthood SW Oregon. $50 ($55 at door).
+October 15 Opening: Join us after the show for wine or sparkling water and a talk back with the actors and director.
+Benefit for Planned Parenthood SW Oregon. $50. ($55 at door).

 Ticket benefits and discounts: Wine Wednesdays (October 21 and 28), Talkbacks Thursdays (October 22 and 29) , Friend Fridays (October 16, 23, 30).
 Click here for more info.
-Tickets are non-refundable and may not be transferred to a different production.
-You may exchange your tickets for another performance of Death and the Maiden (subject to availability) for a $5 fee per order, payable at check-in.
+Tickets are nonrefundable and may not be transferred to a different production.
+You may exchange your tickets for another performance of Death and the Maiden (subject to availability) for a $5 fee per order, $10 per order within 48 hours of showtime, payable at check-in.
 Email here.
-You may also donate your tickets back to the theater or transfer them to another person for a $5 fee per order, to be paid by the new ticket holder.
+You may also donate your tickets back to the theater or transfer them to another person seeing the play on the same date.

 Need access seating?
-Arrive at the winery by 12:10, and let the reception staff know when you check in.
+The winery is mobility accessible.
+Arrive by 12:10 and let the reception staff know when you check in.
 Note that seats may be reserved as a donor benefit.
-Grizzly Peak Winery is a mobility accessible venue.

 Are you a group of six or more who booked under the same reservation?
 We will seat you together.